• <p>Slow Trail Römerschlucht am Wörthersee</p>

 safety_instructions

-10 Recommendations of the PES
+10 recommendations of the ÖAV

 1. healthy in the mountains

 Mountain hiking is an endurance sport.
-The positive stress stimuli for heart and circulation require health and a realistic self-assessment.
-Avoid time pressure and choose a pace that doesn't leave anyone in the group out of breath.
+The positive stress stimuli for the heart and circulation require good health and a realistic self-assessment.
+Avoid time pressure and choose a pace that ensures no one in the group gets out of breath.

 3. complete equipment